SWIC-177/curriculum-content/week-9.md

 1. How do **collection types** treat `undefined`?
 Heck, what are **collection/composite data types?**
 1. When does `const` not mean **constant?**
 1. How do we use variables as **function arguments?** What happens when we pass a variables that's bound to a primitive data type as a function argument?

-You are not expected to get it all down right now (I will grade a bit easier for this part), but as much as possible, supplement your examples with additional explanations.
+1. What's the deal with **object literals?** How do we reference their properties?
+What's the difference between **dot notation** and **bracket notation?**
+1. What about **function scope?** What's the deal with **variable shadowing?**

+This will be an MD submission.
+A Gist is fine.
+Make sure to use [**fenced code blocks**](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#fenced-code-blocks) as I have done in this MD.

+Be **very detailed** in your explanations.
+These are pivotal concepts and we need to make sure we understand them.
+Also, I want to know that I'm not just talking to myself when I'm explaining these things in the videos 📹 😅.

 Mix in your own understanding and perspectives.
 Can you suggest other analogies or explanations?
 What does it all mean to you?
 What's the most confusing part?
 What's the most straightforward part?

 Ask any supplemental questions too.
 These questions will help guide the next lessons.
 Don't forget that you can use CoPilot chat and/or [Claude 3](claude.ai) to converse about these concepts as well.
 And, of course, you can use our [Q&A Discussion](https://github.com/orgs/SWIC-177/discussions/categories/q-a).

-## Homework Due Saturday
+## ~~Homework Due Saturday~~

-Read _Eloquent JS Chapter 2_ as shown in [this video.](https://somup.com/cZeFeFCiu2) You can stop at `while` and `do` loops.
+~~Read _Eloquent JS Chapter 2_ as shown in [this video.](https://somup.com/cZeFeFCiu2) You can stop at `while` and `do` loops.~~

-Note that the examples in this reading can be a bit more complex than necessary.
+~~Note that the examples in this reading can be a bit more complex than necessary.
 I don't particularly care for them.
 So, just identify 3-5 things that you found interesting or confusing.
 You can also ask questions about the reading.
 Did this reading help solidify your understanding of the concepts we've covered so far?
 What's the most confusing part?
-What's the most straightforward part?
+What's the most straightforward part?~~

-So, once again, this will be an MD Gist, but...wait, there's more!
+~~So, once again, this will be an MD Gist, but...wait, there's more!
 Refactor the `verifyAdulthood` function from the previous homework to use an object literal instead of separate parameters.
 If you want to include a video, you can, but since it's a small refactor, assuming it's not necessary.
 A concise explanation and/or code comments will suffice.
-Once again, you can do this as a commit on your `js-first-blood` repository.
+Once again, you can do this as a commit on your `js-first-blood` repository.~~

-Just make 💯 sure that you have a pretty good idea 💡 of how to work with **object literals.** With AI 🤖, it's sometimes too easy to gloss over the details, and this will become a problem later on as things get more complex.
+~~Just make 💯 sure that you have a pretty good idea 💡 of how to work with **object literals.** With AI 🤖, it's sometimes too easy to gloss over the details, and this will become a problem later on as things get more complex.~~